tlux/vx/README.md

 schema = Vx.String.t()
 ```

-Then, you can call `Vx.validate/2` or `Vx.validate!/2` to check if a given
+After that, you can call `Vx.validate/2` or `Vx.validate!/2` to check if a given
 values matches:

 ```elixir